Preparation#

 Your current working directory (CWD) depends on how you run your script.
 If you run your script from IDLE, your CWD is the folder where the script is saved.
 This will not change as long as you don’t move the script.
 If you run your script from VS Code, your CWD depends on your VS Code settings.
 Most commonly, it is the the folder currently open in the workspace.
 If you next time open another folder, your CWD will change, despite the script not moving.
 Keep this in mind if the code which worked before, suddenly doesn’t work!

 When reading files in Python, you can use either an absolute or a relative path.
 Absolute paths work only on your computer, so if you share your code, others will need to adjust the path.
 A relative path starts from CWD.
 If others have the same file structure in CWD, you can share the code without modification.
+Doing exercises this week will require you to know your CWD, and the path to the files you are working with.

 Now run the following code.